top of page

 Body Psychotherapists Gathering, Resource for London, N7 6PA, £20

-Five years ago when I was co-facilitating a Wild therapy training with Nick Totton I cam up with an idea that we should host a Body psychotherapy gathering, inviting therapists nationwide to gather and to share the work we do.
+Five years ago when I was co-facilitating a Wild therapy training with Nick Totton I suggested we should host a Body psychotherapy gathering, inviting therapists nationwide to gather and to share the work we do.
 I'm delighted that this idea has blossomed into this event, probably the first ever opportunity for UK body psychotherapists of all modalities and backgrounds to get together.
 It will not be a formal conference with speeches, but an informal gathering including opportunities for interaction on several levels.
 The day is open to everyone who identifies as a body psychotherapist, or as body-focused, body-centred, body-oriented, embodied, etc etc; also to people exploring the idea of training in this area.
 You do not need any certification in order to attend.
 It is being offered to the Body psychotherapy community as a gift by the Embodied-Relational Therapy Association.

 Thursday 16th November